leandrokuster/CSVonFHIR/README.md

 ## Setup
 1. Clone the project from github
+2. Use Maven to import the basic dependencies of the project
-2. Download the following the [FHIR Validator jar](https://github.com/ahdis/cda-core-2.0/releases/download/v0.0.2-dev/org.hl7.fhir.validation.cli.jar)
+3. Download the following the [FHIR Validator jar](https://github.com/ahdis/cda-core-2.0/releases/download/v0.0.2-dev/org.hl7.fhir.validation.cli.jar)
-3. Add the jar as a library to your project as described [in this guide by jetbrains](https://www.jetbrains.com/help/idea/library.html#define-a-project-library).
+4. Add the jar as a library to your project as described [in this guide by jetbrains](https://www.jetbrains.com/help/idea/library.html#define-a-project-library).
 <br>This is required, since this program is currently using a patched version of the
 FHIR Validator, which is not available as a Maven dependency.